openvinotoolkit/openvino/docs/install_guides/troubleshooting.md

 @endsphinxdirective

-This guide will provide general troubleshooting steps and possible issues related to the installation and configuration of OpenVINO™.
+This guide provides general troubleshooting steps and solutions to possible issues that can be encountered while installing and configuration OpenVINO™.

-If you met any issues, you are encouraged to run some [Troubleshooting Steps](./troubleshooting-steps.md) first, or look for information on the [Issues & Solutions](./troubleshooting-issues.md) page.
+The [Issues & Solutions](./troubleshooting-issues.md) page lists common installation errors and their solutions.
+If you encountered a specific error while installing OpenVINO, check this page to see if there is a solution.

+The [Troubleshooting Steps](./troubleshooting-steps.md) page provides a set of instructions for diagnosing and resolving installation issues.
+If you had problems during installation, work through these steps to try and resolve your issue.